EvansWinner/Piltdown/README.md

 #### Comparison Charts
 Comparison charts are, at least minimally, just tables with checkmarks and X's in the cells.
 See [Tables](#tables).
 There is no Unicode fullwidth checkmark, so you need to use something else that is basically something in the ASCII subset that is represented by the Unicode fullwidth set.
 X's and O's or T's (for True) and F's (for False) are probably the best bets.

 The same caveat applies.
-You probably want to use single letter column and row headers, and should at least use all row headers of the same length, and then include a key below.
+Column and row headers are best kept very short.

 ##### Example